emax-77/To-Do-List/README.md

-a simple To-Do list with Django and without Java Script :)
+simple to-do list with Django and without JavaScript :)